MatVeiQaaa/LR2GAS/README.md

 2. Doesn't support courses and gauges that arent EASY, GROOVE or HARD yet.

-Cudos to https://github.com/SayakaIsBaka for great help in solving a few issues and for testing on Windows 10.
+Kudos to https://github.com/SayakaIsBaka for great help in solving a few issues and for testing on Windows 10.